lephubui/command-code/youtube/python/README.md

-# Word Counter Implementation
+# Word Counter Implementation and Application

-A Python implementation of a word counter utility with comprehensive unit testing.
+A Python script CLI word_counters.py
+ - Count word frequencies in a text file
+ - Search specific words in a text file
+ - Extract specific info in a text file

 ## System Requirements